 There are no restrictions to entry for the ESEGH.
 Candidates are restricted to a maximum of 6 attempts.
 For doctors in formal Gastroenterology and Hepatology training programs success is more likely if the exam is taken after the first year.

 Success in this examination is a demonstration of having achieved the knowledge necessary to fulfil the requirements of the ESBGH curriculum which is a Europe-wide description of the level expected of a specialist in Gastroenterology and Hepatology.

 Date and Venue:

-The first examination will be on 10 April 2019 and can be taken in centers globally including all member, associate and observer countries of the European Section and Board and Section in Gastroenterology and Hepatology.
+The next examination will be on 03 April 2024 and can be taken in centers globally including all member, associate and observer countries of the European Section and Board and Section in Gastroenterology and Hepatology.
 Candidates will be able to indicate their preferred centers' test country and city when applying online.
 In the rare occasion that the preferred venue is not available the closest alternate venue will be offered.

 The exam is delivered once a year.